 Benefits: Benefit package is robust and competitive and consists of health insurance, including dental and vision, as well as disability coverage.
 Additionally, up to \$2,500 of CME per year may be included, which can be used for books, other educational materials, conferences, licensure examinations, organizational dues, and/or other approved educational endeavors.
+PTO is accrued and Fellows receive over 5 weeks of PTO ( 8 hours per pay period) and 7 paid holidays.

-Pay: Stipend for the 2021-2023 Fellowship was approximately \$48,000 for Year 1 and \$50,000 for Year 2.
-It is anticipated that the stipends for the next iteration of training will be similar to these figures.
+Pav: Stipend for the 2023-2025 Fellowship was approximately \$55,000 for Year 1 and \$57,000 for Year 2.
+It is anticipated that the stipends for the next iteration of training will be similar to these figures, though cost of living increases are considered frequently.
+A relocation stipend may also be available.

-Start Date: As early as July of 2022, or as late as September of 2022, depending on the selected Fellow's Internship completion date or individual needs.
+Start Date: As early as mid-July of 2025, or as late as mid-September of 2025, depending on the selected Fellow's Internship completion date or individual needs.

-IX.
-ELIGIBILITY REQUIREMENTS AND APPLICATION PROCEDURES
+X. ELIGIBILITY REQUIREMENTS AND APPLICATION PROCEDURES